robillersomeone/survey_of_distributions/README.md

 which is made from the riemann zeta function

-support
-- positive integers
+support : positive integers

 ## To add

-### Pearson distributions
+### pearson distributions
 four (or more) continuous distributions

 type I ~ generalized beta distribtuion